 1. Framing for Durability

-Technically, you could have the frame for your pool enclosure built out of almost any material, but aluminum is the best choice for a long-lasting pool enclosure, especially in Florida.
+Technically, you could have the frame for your screened in pool enclosure built out of almost any material, but aluminum is better than all the pool enclosure options, especially in Florida.
 Aluminum is stronger and lighter than wood, and since it will never rot, an aluminum frame will stand the test of time.
 This metal is also more resistant to corrosion than steel, even if the steel has been treated with corrosion-resistant coatings.
 In the humid environment around your pool, aluminum’s natural resistance to corrosion is key for a long-lasting pool screen enclosure that won’t unexpectedly fail.